-Banas says he wanted to rethink the stage experience, “confronting the audience” with bold stage innovation.
+Banas wanted to rethink the stage experience, "confronting the audience" with bold stage innovation.
 Today, he reflects, the value of formal innovation is less obvious to him.
-“Whether it achieves anything, I don’t know”.
+"Whether it achieves anything, I don’t know".

 This is a pragmatic accommodation with the central truth of his long and successful career.
 Banas is drawn to audiences, and has a showman’s instinct for satisfying them.
 But there is an inevitable tension between art and commerce; his first year as artistic director at Downstage (1983) proved an outstanding commercial and artistic success, but the next year reversed the trend as commercial failure overtook artistic ambition.